 2025 – Reframe

-On 12th November 2025, our speakers guided us through the power of reframing, sharing ideas on transforming setbacks into breakthroughs, and navigating the unknown with clarity.
+For our 9th annual event, our speakers guided us through the power of reframing, sharing ideas on transforming setbacks into breakthroughs, and navigating the unknown with clarity.
 Through their insights, we aimed to inspire a collective shift in our perspectives.

 Jacqueline Chak is co-founder of EDITECTURE, a design studio, and the lifestyle brand reEDIT.
 Together with Genevieve Chew, they seamlessly blend architecture, fashion, and art to redefine design, creating spaces and concepts that highlight artistic beauty whilst being sustainably produced for a circular future.